ArkTechMC/AvaritiaReborn/README.md

 This mod aims at adding all things in original Avaritia Mod.

-Known issues: Rendering problem with EMI.
-Incomplete dynamic recipes.
+Known issues: Incomplete item abilities.

 ## FAQ